-A third season of the hit Star Wars series featuring Din Djarin (Pedro Pascal) and Grogu (AKA The Child AKA Baby Yoda) will begin filming on April 5 in Los Angeles and it has already given rise to three spinoffs — Ahsoka, Rangers of the New Republic, and The Book of Boba Fett.
+A third season of the hit Star Wars series featuring Din Djarin (Pedro Pascal) and Grogu (AKA The Child, AKA Baby Yoda) will begin filming on April 5 in Los Angeles.
+It has already given rise to three spinoffs — Ahsoka, Rangers of the New Republic, and The Book of Boba Fett.

 In addition to these four Disney+ series, multiple other Star Wars shows are set to debut on the streaming platform in the next couple of years.
-Among these are OBI-WAN KENOBI: An Original Series, which will feature Ewan McGregor reprising his prequel trilogy role as Jedi Master Obi-Wan Kenobi and Hayden Christensen returning as famed Sith Lord Darth Vader/Anakin Skywalker.
+Among these is OBI-WAN KENOBI: An Original Series, featuring Ewan McGregor reprising his prequel trilogy role as Jedi Master Obi-Wan Kenobi and Hayden Christensen returning as famed Sith Lord Darth Vader/Anakin Skywalker.

 What do you think?
-Will Disney finally listen to fans and retcon the Star Wars sequel trilogy in some way?
+Will Disney finally listen to fans and retcon the Star Wars sequel trilogy somehow?